simnalamburt/macos-totp-cli/README.md

   totp [command]

 Available Commands:
-  completion  generate the autocompletion script for the specified shell delete      Delete a TOTP code get         Get a TOTP code help        Help about any command
+  add         Manually add a secret to the macOS keychain completion  Generate the autocompletion script for the specified shell delete      Delete a TOTP code get         Get a TOTP code help        Help about any command